George Michael: A Different Story

-George Michael: A Different Story is a 2004 documentary film about the English singer, songwriter and record producer George Michael.
+George Michael: A Different Story is a 2004 British documentary film about the English singer, songwriter and record producer George Michael, directed by Southan Morris.
 It follows Michael's life from joining Wham! in 1981, to the present-day covering his career as a solo artist including personal and professional gain and loss.
 The film is a British venture produced by Aegean Films with Gorilla Entertainment Limited serving as distributor.

-Directed by Southan Morris and produced by Caroline True, A Different Story was initially aired on British television channels BBC One and BBC Three.
-Despite this, the documentary had its European premiere as part of the 2005 Berlin Film Festival including a press conference on 16 February 2005.
-The film had a limited cinematic release in sixteen countries.
+A Different Story was first broadcast in the United Kingdom on BBC One and BBC Three.
+Despite this, the documentary had a European premiere as part of the 2005 Berlin Film Festival including a press conference on 16 February 2005.
+The film had a limited cinema release in sixteen countries.

 Synopsis

 The idea of a documentary evolved because of his former bandmate Andrew Ridgeley being prepared to speak on camera and his father also agreeing to be interviewed.

 A Different Story begins with Michael on a promotional tour in Milan, Italy for the album Patience released earlier in the year, showing brief clips of Michael in a radio interview with fans outside chanting his name.

 Filmed over a year, the film chronicles the most up to date events of Michael's life, beginning with his childhood in Hertfordshire, England, reflecting on his time as part of Wham!, and the first on-screen interview together with Ridgeley since the split.

 "One way or another, I realised there was the potential here to make a really in-depth documentary about the timeline of my career."